What's This Life For

 "What's This Life For" is a song by American rock band Creed.
 It is the third single and ninth track off their 1997 debut album, My Own Prison.
-The song reached number one on the Billboard Hot Mainstream Rock Tracks chart in the U.S., becoming their first number one hit on this chart.
+The song reached number one on the Billboard Hot Mainstream Rock Tracks chart in the U.S., becoming the band's first number one hit on this chart.
 It remained on top for six weeks.

 Writing and recording

 Writing sessions for My Own Prison would see Vocalist Scott Stapp and guitarist Mark Tremonti have complete creative control over the lyrics and musical compositions.
 Stapp recounts in an interview with Stereogum that "we were the driving force behind the music and made all the decisions."
 He also states that three of the album's four singles, "My Own Prison", "Torn" and "What's This Life For" immediately stood out to them and were the band's favourite songs from the album.
 Stapp and Tremonti wrote "What's This Life For" about one of their friends who had died by suicide.
 The music and lyrics were written by Tremonti, while Stapp contributed the lyrics to the bridge portion of the song.

 Prior to entering the recording studio, producer John Kurzweg stated that the songs were either all finished or 90 percent finished by the time the band entered "The Kitchen Studio", Kurzweg's home studio in Tallahassee, Florida to begin demo recording sessions.
 Recording sessions would continue at Criteria Studios in Miami with the band being on a pay-as-you-go agreement at the time, with each member pitching in around $100 a week and then entering the studio to continue recording.
 The music was recorded using a digital tape machine and after six months of recording and a mere $6,000 budget the band had finished recording the Blue Collar Records version of My Own Prison.
 Creed would soon find themselves signed to Wind-up Records who wanted the band to re-record the entire album after finding out Kurzweg used an ADAT's machine, however the band and Wind-up would eventually reach a compromise after realizing the recording process wasn't working out.
 The band instead was told to remix the album and were matched up with mixer Ron St. Germain, who along with Kurzweg, helped Creed remix the album at Long View Farm Studios in Massachusetts.